nim-lang/Nim/doc/nimc.rst

   The Nim compiler supports an interactive mode.
 This is also known as a `REPL`:idx: (*read eval print loop*).
-If Nim has been built with the ``-d:useGnuReadline`` switch, it uses the GNU readline library for terminal input management.
+If Nim has been built with the ``-d:nimUseLinenoise`` switch, it uses the GNU readline library for terminal input management.
 To start Nim in interactive mode use the command ``nim secret``.
 To quit use the ``quit()`` command.
 To determine whether an input line is an incomplete statement to be continued these rules are used: